On a recent Twitter post, we polled people on the following: Pitching Release

 See images of Cy Young winners.
 You are not in your natural and most healthy arm slot till your eyes are level at release!

-Eyes not level: This pitcher had been instructed to raise his arm slot.
+This pitcher had been instructed to raise his arm slot.
 Can he throw strikes like this?
-Yes, but at a much higher cost in stress and lack of multiple pitch type performance.
+Yes, but at a much higher cost in stress and a lack of multiple pitch type performance.

-Eyes Level: This pitcher began playing baseball at age 11 (moved from overseas to US).
+Eyes Level: This pitcher began playing baseball at age 11 (moved from overseas to the US).
 He received no previous pitching instruction.
-Video was shot before any instruction was given, only proper warm up and flexibility was conducted beforehand.
+The video was shot before any instruction was given; only proper warm-up and flexibility were conducted beforehand.

-The human body will almost always perform in its most efficient manner unless taught and patterned incorrectly.
+The human body will usually perform efficient throwing motions unless taught and patterned incorrectly.

-How about non-baseball throwing example on natural body movement?
+How about a non-baseball throwing example on natural body movement?
 A young protester throwing rocks… eyes level, firm front side, back toe behind him.
-I feel sorry for who he was aiming at… I guarantee you, he hit them!
+I feel sorry for whom he was aiming at… I guarantee you, he hit them!